 If everyone in the house is alive when you get home that’s a successful day.
 My friend’s husband asked her why dinner wasn’t ready because “she’d been sitting at home all day doing nothing”.
 Aw, Buddy, c’mon.
 If you ask “What’s for dinner?” the answer may very well be “Your left testicle”.
 Eat cereal, order take-out or drink pumped breastmilk.
 Wing it.

-Even if your day consisted of a rectal exam from angry silver back gorillas, she can probably trump you.
-Not only can she trump you but it may include details that you otherwise wouldn’t have known about and don’t want to hear.
+Even if your day consisted of a rectal exam from angry silverback gorillas, she can probably top you.
+Not only can she top you but it may include details that you otherwise wouldn’t have known about and don’t want to hear.
 You’re tired.
 You’re stressed.
 But it will just open Pandora’s box and it ain’t worth it.
 Also consider that this is someone who is up all night looking at your peaceful, sleeping vulnerable body.
 Don’t give her a reason to smother you with a nursing pillow.
 She’s probably already plotted your death a couple of times by now so don’t push her over the edge.

 They puke.
 It’s the infant equivalent of the Funny Home Video guy pitching to the kid with the baseball bat and getting squared in the pills.
 Everybody likes lying on their backs, holding the baby in the air and fly them over their face.
 Babies LOVE this and this joy often sends a surge of yak right into your who’s-daddy’s-airplane-open-mouth.
 They give no warning.
 They are vomit grenades.

-Too often I think Fathers get shoved to the side and it’s all about the baby, and to a lesser extent, the mom.
+Too often I think new dads get shoved to the side and it’s all about the baby (mom is often a very distant second).
 Don’t worry about it and just be a gazelle in the grassland because you’re in the trenches, and there’s no glory in the trenches.
 Be like those awesome CIA guys with the silly putty in their ear who silently, seamlessly gets the odd glass of water, loads the dishwasher and does that slow motion body block when your dirty cousin with the cold sores tries to stick her finger in the baby’s mouth.
 Your work will go unnoticed at first but when the dust settles you’ll be revered and adored.

 It takes a great guy to step up and dig in during those first few months, but a guy who says “I’ll be home early, I’m bringing dinner and I want to take the baby for a walk as soon as I get home”, now that’s a fucking man.